systemhorse/systemhorse.github.io/_posts/2024-04-27-nekoray-linux.md

 # Install nekoray on Ubuntu 24.04

 `nekoray` is a Qt-based, cross-platform, GUI client.
 It supports Shadowsocks, VMess, VLESS, Trojan, TUIC, NaiveProxy, and Hysteria2.
-The `nekoray` repository is at [https://github.com/MatsuriDayo/nekoray](https://github.com/MatsuriDayo/nekoray), and the NeokRay documentation is at [https://matsuridayo.github.io](https://matsuridayo.github.io).
+The `nekoray` repository is at [https://github.com/MatsuriDayo/nekoray](https://github.com/MatsuriDayo/nekoray), and the `nekoray` documentation is at [https://matsuridayo.github.io](https://matsuridayo.github.io).

 This post show how to install `nekoray` on Ubuntu 24.04.